CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 **Statistics** provide aggregate information about the metadata.
 For example, statistics may include the min/max values of a numeric property for mapping property values to color ramps with the [declarative styling language](../../../specification/Styling) or the number of enum occurrences for creating histograms.

-By default properties do not have any inherent meaning.
+By default, properties do not have any inherent meaning.
 A property may be assigned a **semantic**, an identifier that describes how the property should be interpreted.
 The full list of built-in semantics can be found in the [Cesium Metadata Semantic Reference](../../../specification/Metadata/Semantics).
-Tileset authors may define their own application or domain-specific semantics separately.
+Tileset authors may define their own application- or domain-specific semantics separately.

 This extension implements the [Cesium 3D Metadata Specification](../../../specification/Metadata/1.0.0), which describes the metadata format in full detail.